 I like quiet Saturday mornings with herb tea and honey.
 I like Los Angeles and London, Beijing and Berlin, fufu and udon.

-I trained as a journalist, and I write always, in all forms: non-fiction and fiction.
-I also develop televisual art & motion picture.
-I do what artists do: consume and interpret everything.
+I trained as a journalist & I do what artists and thinkers do: consume and interpret everything.

 At age 19, I became the youngest Ivy League alum to have graduated from Cornell University within three years.